Dear aspiring artist,

 In terms of course structure, here’s what you can expect:

-- At the end of each module, there’s a comprehensive exercise to help you put what you learn into practice.
-The only exception is Module 1, which will have a 10-part quiz to test your understanding of the fundamentals.
-There are also numerous mini-exercises throughout the course.
+• Each module includes a comprehensive painting exercise to help you put what you learn into practice along with several mini-exercises throughout.
+The only exception is Module 1, which has a 10-part quiz to test your understanding of the fundamentals.

-- All exercises are optional but encouraged.
+• All exercises and quizzes are optional but encouraged.
 It is also a judgment-free zone, apart from constructive and helpful criticism.
 So no need to feel embarrassed about sharing your work!

 Module 1: Color Basics